Sure Dividend

 The most important competitive advantage for AbbVie, and any other pharmaceutical company, is its patent portfolio.
 Pharmaceutical giants need to spend heavily to innovate new drugs and therapies when one of their blockbusters loses patent protection.

-AbbVie was not a standalone company during the last financial crisis, so there is no recession track record, but since sick people require treatment whether the economy is strong or not, it is highly likely that AbbVie would continue to perform well during a recession.
-The COVID pandemic has not impacted AbbVie negatively, as the company hit new record profits in 2020, 2021, and 2022.
+AbbVie was not a stand-alone company during the last financial crisis, so there is no recession track record, but since sick people require treatment whether the economy is expanding or contracting, it is highly likely that AbbVie would continue to perform well during a recession.

 Valuation & Expected Returns

-AbbVie is expected to have generated adjusted EPS of $13.86 for 2022, at the midpoint of guidance.
-At this EPS level, the stock is currently trading for a price-to-earnings ratio of 10.5.
+AbbVie is expected to generate adjusted EPS of $11.15 for 2024, at the midpoint of guidance.
+At this EPS level, the stock is currently trading for a price-to-earnings ratio of 15.0.
 AbbVie is valued considerably below the S&P 500 Index.

-In addition, AbbVie is undervalued today when compared to its historical average PE of around 12.
-Our fair value estimate for AbbVie is a price-to-earnings ratio of 10.0, due to increasing leverage from the Allergan acquisition and the Humira patent exclusivity that expired in the U.S. in January, which will most likely lead to lower sales this year.
+Our fair value estimate for AbbVie is a price-to-earnings ratio of 12.0, due to increasing leverage from the Allergan acquisition and the Humira patent exclusivity that expired.
+These are continued overhangs on the company’s earnings growth potential.

 Final Thoughts

-AbbVie is a very high-quality business, with a strong pharmaceutical pipeline and long-term growth potential.
+AbbVie is a high-quality business, with a strong pharmaceutical pipeline and long-term growth potential.
 It is also a shareholder-friendly company that returns excess cash flow to investors.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: